 At least 2,500 people were evacuated from their homes in the La Plata area, which is about 37 miles (60 kilometers) southeast of Argentina's capital.

-The flooding threatened to ruin food supplies across the provincial capital of La Plata's metropolitan area, which has nearly 1 million people.
+The flooding threatened to ruin food supplies across La Plata's metropolitan area, which has nearly 1 million people.

-"There's no power in nearly the entire city," Casals said, referring to La Plata.
-He said the water "wiped out the downtown and the surrounding neighborhoods such as Tolosa, Elvira, Los Hornos, with as much as 2 meters (more than 6 feet) of water, and people are on their roofs."
+"There's no power in nearly the entire city," Casals said, adding that the flooding "wiped out the downtown and the surrounding neighborhoods such as Tolosa, Elvira, Los Hornos, with as much as 2 meters (more than 6 feet) of water, and people are on their roofs."

 Many of the evacuees slept in their cars overnight.
 Transportation and business of all kinds in the city were at a standstill.